Carcasonne Horse Ride the perfect day

 Hotel L'Octroi

 A very basic 2* hotel 2 minutes walk from the main gate of the city.
 The bus from the airport goes right past the hotel so ask the driver to stop for you.
 The rooms are small and basic, but clean and have everything you need.
-There is a lovely breakfast area and a comfortable seating area with loads of information on the area.
+There is a lovely spot for breakfast and a comfortable sitting room.
+The hosts are also able to provide loads of information on the area.

 email: hotel-octroi@ataraxie.fr